Update: Suspect arrested in San Francisco slaying of Cash App founder Bob Lee

 "Obviously, nothing can undo this senseless crime, and we reiterate our condolences to Mr. Lee's family members, friends and colleagues.
 But I hope today's arrest can begin a process of healing and closure for all those touched by this tragedy."

-Krista Lee, Bob's wife, texted KPIX that she got word of the arrest early Thursday morning.
+Krista Lee, Bob's ex-wife, texted KPIX that she got word of the arrest early Thursday morning.

 "Sergeant Dittmer called us this morning.
 I'm with my brother-in-law and my father-in-law," she texted.